mvolkmann/blog/src/smalltalk/smalltalk-objects.md

 To enforce a specific object to be immutable, send it the `#beImmutable` message.
-For example the `Rectangle` class described above could have the following class method for creating new instances:
+For example the `Rect` class described above could have the following class method for creating new instances:

 ```smalltalk